46 databases found AnthropologyX

 OpenBook Publishers is a not-for-profit Social Enterprise run by academics who are committed to making high-quality research available to readers around the world.
 Monographs and textbooks in all subject areas are published and all books are available to read free online.

 Combining features of an annotated bibliography and a high-level encyclopedia, the Bibliographies identify the best available scholarship across a wide variety of subjects.
-McMaster subscribes to 9 subjects: Anthropology, Biblical Studies, Geography, International Relations, Literary & Cultural Theory, Philosophy, Political Science, Social Work, and Sociology.
+McMaster subscribes to the following subjects: African American Studies (New), Anthropology, Atlantic History (New), Biblical Studies, Geography, International Relations, Jewish Studies, Literary & Cultural Theory, Philosophy, Political Science, Social Work, and Sociology.

 Major online periodical archive that makes the backfiles of periodicals in the humanities and social sciences available electronically.
 PAO contains over 700 journals spanning more than two centuries of content, 37 key subject areas, and multiple languages.
 McMaster's subscription includes PAO collections 1-10.